 3. The studs are getting ripped.

-If you are walking or playing in hard surfaces the studs will worn down eventually.
-That will cause to lose your grip and stability in the field and that can result in an injury.
+If you are walking or playing on hard surfaces, the studs will wear down eventually.
+That will cause you to lose your grip and stability in the field and that can result in an injury.